Veteran Florida prosecutor charged with theft from store

 Honowitz has been a prosecutor for three decades and is a supervisor in her office’s sex crimes and child abuse unit.
 She has also written books for children about abuse and frequently appears as a commentator on television.

-A state attorney’s spokeswoman said Monday Honowitz is suspended and will use paid vacation time while the case is investigated.
-Honowitz did not return an email seeking comment.
+A state attorney’s spokeswoman said Monday that Honowitz is suspended, using paid vacation time, while the case is investigated.

+Honowitz’s attorney, Jayne Weintraub, says the incident was an honest mistake, and there was no intent to commit a crime.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.